javiereguiluz/doctrine2/docs/en/reference/dql-doctrine-query-language.rst

 In essence, DQL provides powerful querying capabilities over your object model.
 Imagine all your objects lying around in some storage (like an object database).
-When writing DQL queries, think about querying that storage to pick a certain subset of your objects.
+When writing DQL queries, think about querying that storage to pick a certain subset of your objects.c

 .. note::